Are all the expressions of Warrior 2 above Integrated Poses?

 So, tips and beliefs around movements can create more trouble than they are worth even though they come from well-meaning teachers who heard it from their own well-meaning teachers.

-The truth is that, although fitness was meant to help you be fit, it has evolved into a mixed bag.
+The truth is that, although fitness is meant to help you be fit, it has evolved into a mixed bag.
 It helps you in some ways.
 You see some good results, so you stick with it.
 Yet, you can also damage your body in the process if you do not have a bigger picture.
 If you do not have an approach to use your body as the integrated whole that it is.
 And most of the time, you do not realize this.
 You do not necessarily connect the dots when an injury happens, especially if it is off the mat.

 Listening to your body is definitely a first good step to prevent hurting yourself.
 However, until you know if you are catering to the preferences of your body habits or listening to the guidance of your whole-body intelligence, you may be reinforcing daily habits that are not serving you.
+To avoid doing this, it is helpful to discover how to activate your Whole-Body Intelligence.
+It is your inner teacher and it is always 100% correct.
+Only there is a difference between listening to your body and listening to your Whole-Body Intelligence Guidance once activated.